Registering a File Type

 To verify that the file type is registered correctly, you can implement the

-LanguageFileType.getIcon() method and verify that the correct icon (see Working with Icons and Images) is displayed for files associated with your file type.
+LanguageFileType.getIcon() method and verify that the correct icon (see Working with Icons) is displayed for files associated with your file type.

 If you want IDEs to show a hint prompting users that your plugin supports a specific file type, see Plugin Recommendations.